gitkraken/vscode-gitlens/README.md

 - Adds a *Directory Compare Working Tree with...* command (`gitlens.diffDirectory`) to open the configured Git difftool to compare the working tree with the selected branch or tag

+- Adds a *Compare Index (HEAD) with Branch or Tag...* command (`gitlens.diffHeadWithBranch`) to compare the index (HEAD) with the selected branch or tag

+- Adds a *Compare Working Tree with Branch or Tag...* command (`gitlens.diffWorkingWithBranch`) to compare the working tree with the selected branch or tag

 - Adds a *Compare File with Branch or Tag...* command (`gitlens.diffWithBranch`) to compare the active file with the same file on the selected branch or tag

 - Adds a *Compare File with Next Revision* command (`gitlens.diffWithNext`) with a shortcut of `alt+.` to compare the active file/diff with the next commit revision